Modern PHP-FPM and NGINX Configuration

 Disable Dangerous PHP Functions

-Restrict PHP functions that can execute system commands or access the filesystem in ways that pose security risks.
+Restrict PHP functions that can execute system commands or access the file system in ways that pose security risks.

 Edit the PHP configuration file: